c-meier/quizzypeasy/README.md

 # Deployement

-1. Execute in order the folowing file for the database
+1. Execute in order the following file for the database
   a. *create.sql*
   b. *tables.sql*
   c. *data.sql*